sergeyfarin/pyqt-fit/docs/GUI_tut.rst

     new pairs :math:`(x,\hat{y}+r')` are recreated, :math:`r'` being the resampled residual.

+The intervals ought to be a list of semi-colon separated values of percentages.
+At last, the number of repeats will define how many re-sampling there will be.

 Defining your own function
 --------------------------
 First, you need to define the environment variable ``PYQTFIT_PATH`` and add a